-If your mouth is frequently dry, you are at a high risk of developing cavities.
+If your mouth is frequently dry, you are at a risk of developing cavities.
 A dry mouth is not able to neutralize acids or clear organisms.
-The dry environment then creates a comfortable atmosphere for the growth of bacteria and microbes causing plaque to build up at extremely high rates.
+The dry environment then creates a comfortable atmosphere for the growth of bacteria and microbes causing plaque to build up at faster rates.
 Tooth decay in such a situation is hard to avoid.
 Protective proteins and ions vital for tooth remineralization are also lost.
-With xerostomia, you are exposed to mouth sores, a painful condition known as thrush.
-Because of problems with chewing and swallowing, poor nutrition is also experienced.
+This results in the exposure to mouth sores, a painful condition known as thrush.
+Because of complications associated with chewing and swallowing, poor nutrition is also experienced.

 What’s the Connection Between Dry Mouth and Diabetes Symptoms?

-Is dry mouth a symptom of diabetes?
+Is a dehydrated mouth a symptom of diabetes?
 The answer is yes.
 Xerostomia diabetes is prevalent among diabetic patients.
 Dry throat, tongue, lips, and chapped lips, are some of the most common symptoms in diabetes.
-Xerostomia can quickly exacerbate diabetes side effects, leading to an increase in glucose levels.
+This syndrome can quickly exacerbate diabetes side effects, leading to an increase in glucose level.

-It is not just a high blood sugar symptom, but could also be the cause of it.
-A diabetic patient with xerostomia can suffer endless tooth decays.
-This would mean an increase in blood sugar as the body struggles to eliminate the infections.
+It is not just a symptom of hyperglycemia, but could also be the cause of it.
+A diabetic patient with hyperglycemia can suffer endless tooth decays.
+This would mean an increase in blood sugar as the body struggles to eliminate the infection.

-You might be wondering why dry mouth is common in diabetes patients.
-Blame dry mouth and lips on the medication side effects and the high blood sugar levels diabetes presents.
+You might be wondering why dry mouth is commonplace among diabetes patients.
+The effects of diabetes mediation and higher blood sugars are to blame for a parched mouth and lips.
 Adopting a diabetic neuropathy in diabetes can also lead to dry mouth while sleeping.

 Dry Mouth Treatment in Diabetes

 Take enough water quantities throughout the day; eat more fruits, vegetables, and lean proteins, avoiding beverages and foods high in sugar and salt.
-Sugar and salt have a drying effect.
-Xerostomia signals diabetes, meaning you need to avoid diets high in refined sugars.
+These two have drying effects.
+Dry mouthsyndrome signals diabetes, meaning you need to avoid diets packed with refined sugars.
 Such diets and those with fermented carbohydrates make it hard to regulate the levels of blood glucose.
-Foods low in carbohydrates offer essential nutrients to your body without creating a spike in blood sugar.
+Foods low in carbohydrates offer essential nutrients to your body without creating a spike in blood sugars.